Stay tuned for upcoming events.

 “Women Out In Front: How the Community Freed Los Siete de la Raza,” a panel organized by Archivist Eva Martinez, J. Paul Leonard Library Special Collections.
 April 18, 2019.

 “The Zapatista Movement and Mexico’s Democratic Transition: Mobilization, Success, Survival,” a presentation by Dr. María Inclán, Associate Professor of Political Science at the Center for Economic Research and Teaching (Centro de Investigación y Docencia Económicas, Mexico City).
 February 27, 2019.

 “Lucha Obrera: Latinos and their Unions in Mid-Twentieth Century San Francisco,” a presentation by Dr. Eduardo Contreras, Assistant Professor of History, Hunter College.
 February 21, 2019.

 Notice of filming and photography at Latina/Latino Studies events:

-- Professional photographers employed by the Event Organizers, and local reporters may be present taking pictures and footage at each event.
+- Professional photographers employed by event organizers and local reporters may be present taking pictures and gathering footage at Latina/Latino Studies events.

-- These images may be used, without further notification, at a later date to market each event, within the following printed materials: brochures, newsletters, marketing material, videos, hoardings, and/or as digital images such as those on the department and college website.
+- These images may be used, without further notification, at a later date to market each event, within the following printed materials: brochures, newsletters, marketing materials, videos, hoardings, and/or as digital images such as those on the department and college websites.

-- If you have any issues with this, please notify an Event Steward or one of the official photographers at the event.
+- If you have any concerns about this, please notify an event steward or one of the official photographers at the event.